dashaun/enhancing-software-design-with-spring-modulith/docs/markdown/2-reframe.md

 - By far the most popular questions I get in this role
 - It has to be more than just what are the best practices.
 - How do you DELIVER the best practices?

 ---

+### We can start working on it as soon as our pipelines are done!

+---